Advertising

 Difference Between MQLs and SALs

-Whereas an MQL is more likely to become a customer because they’ve already expressed interest in your company, a sales accepted lead (SAL) is someone your marketing team has moved into the sales funnel based on your specific criteria.
+Whereas an MQL is more likely to become a customer because they’ve already expressed interest in your company, sales accepted leads (SALs) are individuals your marketing team has moved into the sales funnel based on your specific criteria.

 Your team likely has triggers for various customer touchpoints.
 For example, if someone signs up for your email list, you may wait until they actually click through to one of your newsletters before you follow up to further define their needs.
 If someone downloads a white paper or another piece of marketing content from your website, you may have someone from the sales team give them a call.